 Check out the average GPA and standardized test scores of admitted students for the school you’re interested in–this information should be readily available online.
 If your GPA and test scores are within the middle 50% of admitted students, that school could be a great target for you.
 It’s a good idea to have four or so target schools on your list.

 Many colleges have gone test-optional for the foreseeable future.
-A college counselor or guide is a good person to talk to about whether or not to submit test scores to any test-optional schools on your list.
+A college counselor is a good person to talk to about whether or not to submit test scores to any test-optional schools on your list.
 If the target school you’re looking at is test-blind–meaning they don’t look at test scores at all– focus on GPA.
 Studies (such as this one from UChicago Consortium) find that many colleges consider GPA to be the best indicator of college readiness anyway.

 Once you’ve found some solid target school options, consider what we like to call “safer” (as opposed to “safety”) schools.
 These are schools where your grades and GPA make you an above average candidate for admission.
 Your safer schools should be those where a denial would be surprising.